 - Step 2.1: Your advisor from step 1 will guide you through the process.
 Sketch a proposal and discuss with your advisor and improve it until you and your advisor are happy with it.
 Download a prime example of a well-written proposal here (the introduction can be shorter and this proposal is very ambitious),another example for a well-written proposal (also ambitious) can be found here.

 - Step 2.2: Make an appointment with one of WeST’s professors who should be the first supervisor of your thesis (your advisor will help you selecting the right person).
-Only full professors and assistant professors („Juniorprofessoren“) can be the first supervisor.
+Only full professors, assistant professors („Juniorprofessoren“), and habilitated staff members can be the first supervisor.
 The first supervisor will either accept the proposal as it is (then move to step 2.3) or demand some adjustments (then repeat from step 2.1).

 - Step 2.3: Your advisor will create an SVN at the WeST repository for you.
 Upload the proposal into it.

 Scientific progress depends on open access to information and data.
 Without it researchers would not be able to share knowledge broadly, to replicate findings from data, and to evolve scientific insight. in addition, our work is almost completely funded by German and European taxpayers and open access fosters the reuse of software and transfer of knowledge.
 For these reasons we openly publish our papers, data and program code online so that everyone can access them.
 We expect our students to proceed likewise with their theses; in return we assure to advise and support our students the best possible way during their theses.